logo

 Elizabeth Taylor and son Chris Wilding during InStyle Magazine Gala to Celebrate the Release of "Elizabeth Taylor: My Love Affair with Jewelry" at Christie's in New York City on September 26, 2002 | Source: Getty Images

-The song threads together heartbreak and resilience — hallmarks of Taylor's life under constant public scrutiny.
+The song threads together heartbreak and resilience — hallmarks of the late actress's life.
 It opens with a soft, introspective verse:

 Advertisement